 As the patient, you will be the first one to notice signs of a potential dental emergency.
 If you’re experiencing pain, discomfort, or an irregular sensation in a tooth to the point where it disrupts your sleep or your daily routine, you most likely have an emergency on your hands.

-If you experience pain or any of the other symptoms listed above, call us right away.
+If you experience pain or any of the other symptoms listed above, call us right away at (217) 787-0212.
 Our clinical team will ask you a series of questions to determine when and how you can be treated.
-If you have significant discomfort, our dentist in Springfield, IL will do his best to treat you that very same day.
+If you have significant discomfort, our emergency dentist in Springfield, IL will do his best to treat you that very same day.

 Situations That Don't Require Emergency Dental Care

 If a dental emergency is a situation that requires immediate treatment, then oral injuries that don’t require immediate treatment are generally not considered dental emergencies.

 If you sustain a minor injury to your tooth, jaw, or soft tissues, Dr. Ruggless will still want to see you and examine the area—but he won’t likely need to see you that same day.
 Emergency dental appointments often take place after hours or even in the middle of the night, so if your injury is not severe, we will schedule a standard dental appointment during our regular business hours.

 If you’re experiencing any of the following symptoms, your situation is probably not emergent, and you do not need to schedule a dental appointment for that same day: